 The Point-of-View panel supports the new User Defined Descriptions.
 Hovering over a selectable point-of-view member will display the defined description.
 Dimensions which are fixed, not selectable, will display the defined description and append "Not Used by Current Page".
-See Application Properties and then User Defined Dimensions (Descriptions) for more information.
+See Application Properties and then User Defined Dimensions (Descriptions).